Yom Kippur War

 The first concrete result of this was the initial military disengagement agreement, signed by Israel and Egypt on January 18, 1974.

-Under its terms, Israel agreed to pull back on the length of the whole front to create security zones for Egypt, UN and Israel, each roughly ten kilometers wide.
+Under its terms, Israel agreed to pull back on the length of the whole front to create security zones for Egypt, the UN, and Israel, each roughly ten kilometers wide.

 It became the first of many such Land for Peace agreements where Israel gave up territory in exchange for treaties.